3 ways to engage manufacturing employees

 Keep your employees connected and informed with relevant and engaging communications

-Another way to support frontline workers during the pandemic is by improving your communications strategy.
+Another way to support frontline workers during challenging times is by improving your communications strategy.
 Effective communication is particularly important now, as employees look for a trusted source of information amidst the uncertainty in the world.
 With a strong employee communications platform, you can be that source for your employees, which can provide stability and improve connections across your business.

 This is the approach that Mitie, a facilities management organization with 58,000 employees, took in response to the COVID-19 crisis.
 When the pandemic began, 40,000 employees at Mitie were considered essential in maintaining critical infrastructure across the UK and continued to go to work, while the rest worked from home, leading to a dispersed workforce and greater potential for missed communications.